First time visitor

 Mass Intentions

-- 4:00 PM +Repose of the soul of Larry Bielen requested by Charlie Szymanski
+- 4:00 PM +Repose of the soul of Manuel & Rosaura Sotomayor requested by Manuel & Rosa Salinas

-- 10:30 AM +Repose of the soul of Joan Germain requested by Ron & Toni
+- 10:30 AM +Repose of the soul of Joan Germain requested by Josephine & Bill

 - 3:00 PM Stations of the Cross (St. Catherine Church)